NoelDNathan/AutoML-ProcessMining/readme.md

 1. **Plots**: High-quality visualizations.
 2. **Summaries**: Text-based insights and CSV outputs.
 3. **Metrics**: Evaluation of process models for Fitness, Simplicity, and Generalization.

+The logs containing the results of the HPO frameworks are saved in the `logs` folder.

 ---